damouze/SZC-1/README.md

 This system will have 512kB of Flash ROM and 1536kB of SRAM.
 Segments 0-31 will be ROM, segments 32-127 will be RAM.
-Segments 128-255 will be available for add-on boards with its own ROM or RAM or which use memory mapped I/O.
+Segments 128-255 will be available for add-on boards with their own ROM or RAM or which use memory mapped I/O.

 ## Repository layout